HanoverStatsLabs/resources/labs/Lab4Instructions.md

 **R Chunks**: As you create graphs and numerical summaries, be sure you are adding these commands to your R Markdown report by creating R chunks for them.
 While you do have some freedom regarding how you structure your report, you should typically have sections that contain a heading, a brief introductory paragraph, and an R code chunk for any relevant computations, followed by (numbered) answers to the questions.

 **Knit Early and Often**: Be sure to knit frequently and examine the resulting output document.
 Does it look the way you wanted it to?
+(If you do not knit often, you should at least **save** often.)

-**Refer to Previous Labs for Examples**: We don't expect that you have memorized the intricacies of R syntax at this point.
-Be sure to refer to previous labs for examples of the needed syntax.
+**Refer to the R Cheatsheet and Previous Labs for Examples**: We don't expect that you have memorized the intricacies of R syntax at this point.
+Be sure to refer to the provided R Cheatsheet for help.

 ### Week Days

 The first set of questions relates to the various days of the week present in the dataset.
 You should make both a frequency table (`tally`) and a barchart of the weekDay variable.
 Hint: Refer back to a previous lab for an example of piping a tally into a barchart.

 1. The instructor was teaching only four days a week.
 Which do you think is the workday on which the instructor was not teaching?
 Explain.
-2. Looking at the weekday frequencies, explain why most of the frequencies are even.
-How do you explain those that are not?
+2. Looking at the frequencies in the tally, explain why most of the frequencies are even numbers.
+How do you explain those that are odd numbers?
 3. What would you expect the typical value for the workday frequencies to be, based on the Hanover College academic calendar (13 full weeks in Fall term, plus a week of exams)?
 To what extent does that match the data?
 How do you explain the workday values that deviate from the expected typical value?

+**Note**: Don't forget to knit often!

 ### Distance Traveled